stefanhepp/design-libs/README.md

 - `Custom_Symbols`: A library of various schematic symbols.
     - `R_Pack04_SIL`: A copy of the KiCAD `R_Pack04` symbol, but using throughhole SIL package footprint and pin numbering, since the standard KiCAD SIL symbols use too much space.
     - `Mini-DIN-2x6`: Two mini-DIN 6pin units in one symbol, to use with a dual-miniDIN-6 socket
+- `Custom_MCU_Module': A library of MCU devkit symbols.
+    - `ESP32-DevKitC_fixed`: A copy of the Expressif ESP32 38pin devkit symbol, but using alternative footprints.
+    - `ESP32-WROOM32-Devkit`: Symbol for the 30pin ESP32 dev boards.

 ### Footprints and 3D Models